 Design & Technology (D&T)

-Design Technology prepares children to deal with tomorrow’s rapidly changing world.
+Design Technology at Firs Farm prepares children to deal with tomorrow’s rapidly changing world.
 It encourages children to become independent, creative problem-solvers and thinkers as individuals and as part of a team - making positive changes to their quality of life.
 It enables them to identify needs and opportunities and to respond to them by developing a range of ideas and by making products and systems.
 Through the study of Design and technology, they combine practical skills with an understanding of aesthetic, social and environmental issues, as well as functions and industrial practices.
-This allows them to reflect on and evaluate present and past design and technology, its uses and its impacts.
-Design and Technology helps all children to become astute and informed future consumers and potential innovators.
+This allows them to reflect on and evaluate present and past design and technology, its uses and its impacts; helps all children to become astute and informed future consumers and potential innovators.
 We develop pupils' knowledge and skills in design, structures, mechanisms, electrical control and a range of materials, including food.

 Key stage 1

-Through a variety of creative and practical activities, pupils are taught the knowledge, understanding and skills needed to engage in an iterative process of designing and making.
+Through a variety of creative and practical activities, pupils are taught the knowledge, understanding and skills needed to engage in an iterative process of research, designing, making and evaluating products..
 They work in a range of relevant contexts [for example, the home and school, gardens and playgrounds, the local community, industry and the wider environment].

 When designing and making, pupils are taught to: